 A program focusing on the principles, theory, and practices associated with the management of fire operations, firefighting services, and community fire issues.
 Includes instruction in fire protection history and theory, incident command leadership, administration of public fire organizations, labor relations, emergency medical services management, fire emergency response strategies and mitigation, legal and regulatory responsibilities, budgeting, public relations, and organizational leadership.

 While Fire Services Administration has degrees up to the Masters degree, the majority of students earn a Bachelors degree.
-Students major in Fire Services Administration all over the country, though the major at the Bachelors degree level has the most graduates in Alabama.
+Students major in Fire Services Administration all over the country, though the major at the Doctors degree research scholarship level has the most graduates in Oklahoma.
 The average starting salary for a graduate with a bachelor's degree in Fire Services Administration is $41,340.